Luka-pp/Milestone-Project-3/Testing.md

     - Apple Iphone 12 / Safari: Layout works as intended, All the animations work perfectly.
 Forms are looking good and sidenav works perfectly.
+    - Issue with google fonts loading detected and font fallback selected.
+More about this in the later section.

 3. Device / browser

     - Apple Iphone 12 / Chrome: Layout works as intended, All the animations work perfectly.
 Forms are looking good and sidenav works perfectly.
+    - Issue with google fonts loading detected and font fallback selected.
+More about this in the later section.

 ### Functionality of website